What to know

-- Vehicles with onboard diagnostic systems made after 2002 must pass an annual emissions test
+- Vehicles with onboard diagnostic systems that are less than 15 years old must pass an annual emissions test.

 - You can get an inspection at any of the 1,800 licensed inspection stations in Massachusetts

 - Fleets of commercial motor vehicles can be tested by mobile inspectors, who bring testing equipment to company lots, or by a licensed company employee

 - The Massachusetts Commercial Motor Vehicle Inspection is equivalent to the annual Federal Motor Carrier Safety Administration (FMCSA) U.S. Department of Transportation (DOT) inspection.
 Your commercial vehicle will be tested against state and federal requirements at the same time.